A first-time Pro Bowl selection in 2015, Jason Verrett is looking to bounce back after having his 2016 season cut short by a partially torn ACL.

-That Verrett is even playing football is a small miracle.
+The fact that Verrett is even playing football is a small miracle.
 Back in 2010 during his freshman season at Santa Rosa Junior College, Verrett suffered a hamstring injury.
 Trainers told him to go home and ice the leg.
 What they didn’t tell him to do was fall asleep with the ice on his leg.
-Verrett did just that and he slept a full night with the ice on his injured hamstring.
+Verrett did just that, and he slept a full night with the ice on his injured hamstring.
 He suffered a third-degree burn because of it.
-Fortunately his mom insisted he go to the hospital where doctors told him had he waited any longer to seek treatment, his leg very well could have become infected and if it had, doctors most likely would have had to amputate it.
+Fortunately, his mom insisted he go to the hospital where doctors told him had he waited any longer to seek treatment, his leg very well could have become infected, and if it had, doctors most likely would have had to amputate it.

-For the last two years (2015-16), Verrett has served as Race Ambassador for the Kaiser Permanente Bolt to the Q, an annual race from Chargers Park to Qualcomm Stadium that helps support the Boys and Girls Clubs of San Diego.
+In 2015 and ‘16, Verrett served as Race Ambassador for the Kaiser Permanente Bolt to the Q, an annual race from Chargers Park to Qualcomm Stadium that helped support the Boys and Girls Clubs of San Diego.

 Verrett was a sports broadcasting major at TCU.
 ESPN SportsCenter anchor, Stan Verrett, is a distant cousin.